 As this sample flow chart illustrates, courses in chemistry, mathematics, physics, humanities, and social sciences are the mainstay of your first year.
 This sequence allows you to connect with your classmates in study groups and other support networks that will help you later on.
 The second year adds coursework in general engineering sciences and aerospace-specific disciplines.The third and fourth years emphasize aerospace disciplines, vehicle systems integration and design, and options courses that allow you to individualize your education.

 Still not sure which electives and options courses to take?
-Beginning with the Fall 2018 semester, the AE School has put together eight concentration tracks -- suggested course sequences that include specific electives and options courses that will boost your grasp of aerospace engineering.
-Each of the concentration tracks focuses on a different aspect of the major.
+Beginning with the Fall 2018 semester, the AE School has put together eight (8) concentration tracks -- a list of specific electives and options courses that, taken with your required courses, will boost your grasp of a specific area of aerospace engineering.

 If You Originally Enrolled Before Fall of 2014...